Note: This blog has been updated to reflect new expungement law enacted on October 29, 2018.

-If someone is convicted of a first or second degree felony, they may not be eligible for expungement upon release.
+If someone is convicted of a first, second, or third-degree felony, they may not be eligible for expungement upon release.
 This includes those convicted of serious crimes such as murder, rape, kidnapping, or abduction.

 Any Crime In Which a Mandatory Prison Term Is Sentenced

 Some offenses carry a mandatory prison sentence upon conviction.
 Should the accused receive this sentencing, the record will not be eligible for expungement and will remain available to various organizations and parties.

 Sexual Offenses Involving Minors

 Sexual offenses disqualify someone from seeking expungement.
 It may be possible to apply for expungement for a sexual crime under the old rule, but not if the crime involved a minor.

 When someone is convicted of a violent crime such as sexual battery, rape, aggravated assault, or domestic violence, they may not be eligible to have their records expunged.